Kasra2020/YOLOv10-DIOR-CLEWS-course/README.md

 - The dataset utilized in this course is a subset of DIOR, sourced from "Li, Ke, et al. "Object detection in optical remote sensing images: A survey and a new benchmark."
 ISPRS journal of photogrammetry and remote sensing 159 (2020): 296-307".

-Please note that this notebook's sole purpose is educational.
-We do not aim to develop or train the most accurate model.
-The model's low accuracy is due to the limited amount of data (139 images containing 1,232 instances) used for training of the YOLOv10 model from scratch.
+Please note that the purpose of this notebook is purely educational.
+Due to time and computational constraints, we only use a subset of DIOR data: 139 images containing 1,232 instances.
+Therefore, our goal is not to develop or train the most accurate model.
+The model's low accuracy is due to the limited amount of data used to train the YOLOv10 model from scratch.
 Consequently, the results are suboptimal.
-However, performance improves when fine-tuning a pretrained model on the similar task.
+However, performance improves slightly when fine-tuning a pretrained model with similar data.